multiprocessio/multiprocess.io/site/blog/2022-06-11-year-in-review.md

 One thing DataStation allows you to do is run SQL on any kind of data.
 In December 2021 I realized this would be extremely useful as a CLI app.
-The panel evaluation code was written in Go so I exposed it as a library and wrote a ~200 line wrapper around it.
+The panel evaluation code in DataStation was written in Go so I exposed it as a library and wrote a ~200 line wrapper around it.

-It is a CLI that allows the user to specify data files and a SQL query.
+That wrapper is a CLI that allows the user to specify data files and a SQL query.

 ```